Adverse (film)

 Adverse is a 2020 American crime thriller film written and directed by Brian Metcalf and starring Thomas Nicholas, Lou Diamond Phillips, Sean Astin, Kelly Arjen, Penelope Ann Miller, and Mickey Rourke.
 It premiered at the Fantasporto Film Festival, Portugal's largest film festival, on February 28, 2020.
-The film earned Metcalf a Platinum Remi Award at the WorldFest-Houston International Film Festival.
+The film earned Metcalf, a Platinum Remi Award, at the WorldFest-Houston International Film Festival.

-The film was released theatrically in the United States on February 12, 2021, by Lionsgate.
+The film was released theatrically in the United States on January 23, 2021, by Lionsgate.

-The film received a 75% rating at Rotten Tomatoes.

 Premise

 A rideshare driver discovers that his sister is in debt to a dangerous crime syndicate.